aptech/docs/docs/CR-spDiagRvMat.rst

     sx3 = { 4 7 2, 6 5 3 };
     sx4 = { 9, 3 };

-    //Create a 4x3x4 dimensional array with every element set
+    // Create a 4x3x4 dimensional array with every element set
-    //to 0
+    // to 0
     a = arrayinit(4|3|4,0);

-    //Set some of the array values
-    a[1,1:2,1:2] = sx1;
+    // Set some of the array values a[1,1:2,1:2] = sx1;
     a[2,.,.] = sx2;
     a[3,1:2,1:3] = sx3;